 Drop or Withdrawal from a Course

 When a student withdraws from a class, a grade of W is recorded on the student's academic record.
-A grade of W does not count as credits attempted or earned for calculating a student's GPA, but it is considered for the purpose of satisfactory academic progress for enrollment and financial aid.
-A student who drops or withdraws from a course is no longer allowed to attend or participate in that course.
+A grade of W does not impact a student's GPA, but it is considered attempted/not completed credits for the purpose of satisfactory academic progress for enrollment and financial aid.
+A student who withdraws from a course is no longer allowed to attend or participate in that course.

 Students are encouraged to confer with their instructors and an advisor or counselor as part of the official withdrawal process.

-Students who drop or withdraw from all classes during a term may be entitled to a full or partial refund.
-Students are responsible for understanding the impact of such action on their student account and financial aid status.
-See the Refund Policy for complete information.
-Financial aid recipients are strongly encouraged to consult the Refunds and Return of Title IV policy and a financial aid officer before withdrawing.
+Students are responsible for understanding the impact drop or withdrawl has on their student account and academic and financial aid status.
+See the Refund Policy and Satisfactory Academic Progress Policy for complete information.
+Financial aid recipients are strongly encouraged to consult the Refunds and Return of Title IV Policy and a financial aid officer before withdrawing.

 College-Initiated Drop or Withdrawal from a Course

 At times, college administration may initiate a course drop or withdrawal according to policies established by the college and the Minnesota State Colleges and Universities Board of Trustees.
 A drop or withdrawal may be initiated as a result of the student's failure to pay tuition, failure to attend classes, failure to meet course prerequisites, failure to meet the standards of satisfactory academic progress, violations of the code of conduct and other situations.